-Students (11th and 12th grade only) who, during their high school years, have demonstrated a high level of maturity and personal responsibility may be excused from one period daily for one trimester to go to work if:
+Students (11th and 12th grade only) who, during their high school years, have demonstrated a high level of maturity and personal responsibility may be excused from one to two periods (or one block) daily for one semester to go to work if:

-- 1. The student makes a specific, detailed request in writing to the high school principal which, upon administrative approval, results in a contract signed by the student, parent, employer, and high school principal allowing the student to be excused from one to two periods or one block to participate in employment. - 2.
+- The student makes a specific, detailed request in writing to the high school principal which, upon administrative approval, results in a contract signed by the student, parent, employer, and high school principal allowing the student to be excused from one to two periods or one block to participate in employment. - 2.
 The student agrees to return to school daily in the event his/her employment terminates or the contract is revoked.
 It will be the responsibility of both the employer and the student to keep the school informed of the employment status. - 3.
-The student is required to meet the following criteria: - a. has already earned a minimum of 12 credits with a cumulative grade point average of 2.0 or better, and at least a 2.5 GPA with no D's or F's in the most recent term. - b. has at least a 2.5 GPA with no D's or F's during each subsequent grading period. - c. is regularly in attendance (at least 90%) in his/her classes. - d. have no truancies in the most recent semester grading period and no truancies subsequent to approval of this privilege. - e. have not violated expectations or code of conduct that results in a Level 3 Behavior Response or above. - f. is recommended for this privilege by at least three (3) of his/her current teachers, his/her school counselor, and is subsequently approved by the high school principal.
+The student is required to meet the following criteria: - a. has already earned a minimum of 12 credits with a cumulative grade point average of 2.0 or better, and at least a 2.5 GPA with no D's or F's in the most recent term. - b. has at least a 2.5 GPA with no D's or F's during each subsequent grading period. - c. is regularly in attendance (at least 90%) in his/her classes. - have no truancies in the most recent semester grading period and no truancies subsequent to approval of this privilege. - e. is below, and remains below, Step 3 on the ALC Step System. - f. is recommended for this privilege by at least three (3) of his/her current teachers, his/her school counselor, and is subsequently approved by the high school principal.